 They are nocturnal animals and will be most active at night.
 Interaction tends to be more active and animated closer to the evening, with a tendency toward more sleeping and cuddling earlier in the day.
 Although they are not considered social animals, they are far more friendly than a traditional hedgehog.
 This is also highly dependent on how much human interaction they are accustomed to early in their life.

 The enclosure must have adequate space for a wheel, various climbing obstacles, and at least one (preferably several) hideaways.
 The best objects for climbing are textured to allow for an easy grip with their claws, such as wood/logs and various fleece or fabric items (i.e. for rats and sugar gliders).
-They need bowls for kibble, insects/treats, and water; they do not use water bottles.
+They'll also need bowls for kibble, insects/treats, and water (no water bottle).

 Fun Fact: Scientists now think that the lesser hedgehog tenrec is really the cousin of elephants, aardvarks, and manatees.